National Parks holiday cottages

 Where are the UK National Parks?

-Now only calling itself by its Welsh name Bannau Brycheiniog, this park is less than an hour form Cardiff and you will find yourself in an International Dark Sky Reserve, complete with mountains (including Pen y Fan at 886m), moorlands, waterfalls and castles.
+Now only calling itself by its Welsh name Bannau Brycheiniog, this park is less than an hour from Cardiff and you will find yourself in an International Dark Sky Reserve, complete with mountains (including Pen y Fan at 886m), moorlands, waterfalls and castles.
 Plenty of opportunity to walk or cycle.
 Watch out for Welsh mountain ponies and red kites!

 The Broads in the English counties of Norfolk and Suffolk are Britain’s largest protected wetland, originally created by flooding old peat digging sites and now home to some of our rarest wildlife.
 With 7 rivers and 60 broads, there are over 125 miles of waterways to explore at your leisure.